Is it safe to fertilize my lawn and landscape in winter?

 It’s a common questions we get asked: Should I stop fertilizing in winter?
 Well, yes and no — it depends on your garden lifestyle.

 It’s a common questions we get asked: Should I stop fertilizing in winter?
 Well, yes and no. If you’re using synthetic plant fertilizers, then you definitely need to stop applying them to your lawn and landscape by early fall.
 The heavy doses of Nitrogen they contain will encourage a flush of new green top growth.
 This new tender foliage is much more susceptible to cold damage.
-If you apply synthetic plant fertilizers too late in fall, you’ll be putting your plants in jeopardy of heavy freeze damage and stunted growth.
+If you apply synthetic plant fertilizers too late for fall lawn fertilization, you’ll be putting your plants in jeopardy of heavy freeze damage and stunted growth.

 Organic fertilizers tend to have much lower Nitrogen concentrations, usually less than 9%.
 You can use organic fertilizers on your landscape later in fall than you would synthetic fertilizers.
 As we head towards winter, the goal is to feed the soil and improve root development rather than new leafy growth.
 While it may seem like many plants are dormant in the winter, most will continue putting on new root growth in our relatively mild winters.
 When you’re feeding the soil with products like compost tea extract, you can continue applying them through the winter.

 Cool-season plants and edibles will continue to grow actively during our winters.
 Vegetable crops like lettuce, kale, broccoli, collard greens and other edibles will benefit from small amounts of fertilizer through the even the coldest months.
 It’s good to remember that you’ll often treat and feed your vegetable garden differently than the rest of your landscape.